torservers/torcollect/INSTALL.md

 -------------------------------------------------

 * Create a user for torcollect on the tor-machines that you want to draw statistics from.
-* Give this user the rights to read from /var/lib/tor.
-Preferably you put him in the same group as the tor-user himself.
+* Add this user to the group of the tor-user.
-* Create a folder /var/lib/torcollect and chown it to the user torcollect.
+* Create a folder /var/lib/torcollect and chown it to the tor-user.
 * Make the script /clone_stats/ available to the tor-user.
 For example by copying it to
 * /usr/local/bin/ and chmodding it to 755.
-* Create a cronjob that executes /clone_stats/ every 24 hours.
+* Create a cronjob that executes /clone_stats/ every 24 hours as the tor-user.
-* clone_stats ist going to copy the bridge stats into a safe environment so that you don't have to fiddle around on permissions with tor-relevant folders.
+* clone_stats is going to copy the bridge stats into a safe environment so that you don't have to fiddle around on permissions with tor-relevant folders.
-* Generate a SSH-keypair for the torcollect user and keep the publickey file ready when wanting register the server with torcollect.
+* Register the ssh public key of the torcollect user on the torcollect server with the authorized keys of the torcollect user of this bridge-server.
+Make sure, public-key authentication works

 Setting up a torcollect server:
 -------------------------------